-$\checkmark$ A North Carolina company sends various employees (e.g. legal staff and witnesses) to South Carolina to assist its independent legal counsel defend a lawsuit.
+\checkmark A North Carolina company sends various employees (e.g. legal staff and witnesses) to South Carolina to assist its independent legal counsel defend a lawsuit.
 The employees are temporarily present in South Carolina.
-Use of the South Carolina court system does not give the North Carolina company nexus with South Carolina.
+Defending the lawsuit in South Carolina courts does not give the North Carolina company nexus with South Carolina.
 The South Carolina law firm providing counsel is taxable in South Carolina.

-$\checkmark$ An Ohio manufacturer does not conduct business in South Carolina.
-The company sends its employees to South Carolina to purchase raw materials and inventory.
+\checkmark An Ohio manufacturer does not conduct business in South Carolina.
+The company sends its employees to South Carolina for less than 5 days to purchase raw materials and inventory.
 The company does not have nexus in South Carolina.